devops329/devops/instruction/statusReporting/statusReporting.md

 > ![Upptime](upptime.png)

-If you are looking for a discovery project, this might be a good one to try.
+💡 If you are looking for a curiosity project, this might be a good one to try.
 I would love to hear about your experience.